jbee/purejin/README.md

 - allows: repeated install of bundles (also circular), uninstall bundles
 - configuration through editions, features and constant-properties

+#### Efficient
+- fast bootsrap
+- declarative dependency descriptions (using a guice like binding-builder)
+- about 120 KB jar archive
+- does the right thing (see below)

 #### Further Characteristics
 - data driven (core uses a lot Value Objects)
 - pushes for immutability: enforces Constructor-Injection